sdetweil/MagicMirror_scripts/README.md

 ## Switch to the Midori or firefox browser

 Especially low powered devices like the Pi Zero W might struggle running MagicMirror with the Chromium browser.
-A simpler browser like Midori or Firefox  might be a good alternative in this case.
+A simpler browser like Midori, Firefox, or Surf might be a good alternative in this case.
 To switch to using the Midori  browser, change the `MagicMirror/installers/mm.sh` file to include the `external_browser` variable like this:

 ```bash
 cd ~/MagicMirror